ljunggren/boozang-docs/README.md

 ###### Auto-generated workflows

 As the application model is created, the Boozang engine will create simple workflow tests for common test scenarios.
-These will act as a blueprint to create all higher order tests.
+These will act as a blueprint to create all higher-order tests.

 ###### Test Stability